luckyswd/attract/wp-app/wp-content/plugins/wp-meteor/readme.txt

 == Changelog ==

+3.2.6 - https://legalblink.it/ GDPR banner added for exclusion
+3.2.5 - fix for jQuery being excluded from optimization (eg by Phastpress) 3.2.4 - fix for when is_plugin_active is not available [Issue](https://wordpress.org/support/topic/newest-version-3-2-3-causes-a-fatal-error/)
+3.2.3 - bugfix release
-3.2.0 - migration to external wp-meteor javascript library, support for shadow root inserted scripts added to address [Issue](https://wordpress.org/support/topic/wp-meteor-breaking-js-code-from-heyflow-form/)
+3.2.2 - better compatibility with LiteSpeed cache 3.2.1 - support for automatic exclusion of GDPR / Cookie banners, attempt to reduce blocking time when inserting scripts 3.2.0 - migration to external wp-meteor javascript library, support for shadow root inserted scripts added to address [Issue](https://wordpress.org/support/topic/wp-meteor-breaking-js-code-from-heyflow-form/)
 3.1.9 - migration to esbuild to produce smaller footprint javascript, upgrade of wp-notice library to fix CSRF perfmanently 3.1.8 - jQuery mock improved